 - a.
-Drain air tanks; check tire pressure: DAILY - b.
-Grease the trailer: WEEKLY - c.
-Clean the air filter and check wheel end lube level: MONTHLY
+Drain air tanks; check tire pressure: DAILY

+- b.
+Inspect wheel end oil level: DAILY

+- c.
+Grease the trailer: WEEKLY

+- d.
+Clean the air filter: MONTHLY

 It may be necessary to adjust these intervals to suit the frequency of use of each trailer.
 Let experience help you judge if it is prudent to make a change.